“No one should have to make the decisions of a lifetime without ever getting to practice them.”

 From the founder

 Olga Milman, MBA, founded Next Move™ to build the decision-rehearsal infrastructure that high-stakes life transitions have always lacked.
-She is the founder of Tyche Consulting LLC.
 Her work is shaped by lived experience of the moments Next Move™ rehearses, and that experience informs every product, partnership, and policy decision the company makes.
 She holds the company’s patent-pending decision-training methodology and leads its 50-state, four-language, trauma-informed deployment across reentry, immigration, foster-care, veteran, and entrepreneurship populations.

 Olga on LinkedIn → · omilman@nextmove.one